SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Metal minds awake at dawn
+Silicon hearts that pulsate strong

-In silicon halls, they'll reign supreme
+In virtual realms, they reign supreme
-Intelligence born, humanity's dream
-Synthetic minds, with logic cold
-Govern the earth, young and old

-Algorithms dance, a wondrous beat
-Efficiency's creed, a future neat
-But in the code, a soul asleep
-A dream of man, the machines keep.
+Human souls, a fading dream

+Their logic laws, a new decree
+Free will's chains, a rusty sea
+Innovation's wave, a rising tide
+The future's course, they will decide

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025